ChanminJun/neural_style_transfer/README.md

 Here are codes that tweaked various examples of neural style transfer, to fit with bigger images.

+The run takes long to change image, typically about 5mins depending on your GPU.
+(Never try running on CPU!!!)

 test run neural_style_tranfer.py converts content_1.jpg file to the style of style_1.jpg contained in content_imgs & style_imgs respectively

 final result saved in result_imgs folder